October 16, 2025 | NEW YORK

 Mr. Iadanza received a BS in business administration from Stonehill College and an MS in real estate finance and development from Georgetown University.

-Panel Topic: Challenges of Allocating Capital in a Volatile Market: Capital Allocators’ Struggles in 2025
+Panel Topic: Capital Allocation in a Volatile Market: LP Perspectives

 Chief Investment Officer,